Article archives

 Want a free copy of The Practitioner’s Guide To Product Management?

-After my general giddiness the other week, I can reassure everyone that I have regained a modicum of the reserve for which Brits are better known :-) Get articles when they’re published My articles get published irregularly (erratically, some might … Want a free copy of The Practitioner’s Guide To Product Management?
-Read More »
+After my general giddiness the other week, I can reassure everyone that I have regained a modicum of the reserve for which Brits are better known :-) If you’d like the chance to get hold of a free copy of The Practitioner’s Guide to Product Management, the publisher Piatkus is running a giveaway, so pop…

 What’s it like working as a product manager at a startup?